What Is a Shellfish Allergy?

 How Is an Allergic Reaction to Shellfish Treated?

-If you have a shellfish allergy (or any kind of serious food allergy), the doctor will want you to carry an epinephrine auto-injector in case of an emergency.
+If your child has a shellfish allergy (or any kind of serious food allergy), the doctor will want him or her to carry an epinephrine auto-injector in case of an emergency.

 What Else Should I Know?

-If allergy testing shows that you have a shellfish allergy, you must not eat shellfish.
-You also must not eat any foods that might contain shellfish as ingredients.
+If allergy testing shows that your child has a shellfish allergy, the doctor will give you guidelines on keeping your child safe.
+To prevent allergic reactions, your child must not eat shellfish.
+Your child also must not eat any foods that might contain shellfish as ingredients.
 Anyone who is sensitive to the smell of cooking shellfish should avoid restaurants and other areas where shellfish is being cooked.

 For information on foods to avoid, check sites such as the Food Allergy Research and Education network (FARE).